weynandk/info_threefold/src/docs/collaboration/freeflow_collaboration/circles_remuneration.md

 - A networker connects prospects to a project.
 - An advocate can do the presentation, will follow up the full process to get the money on the bank, understands the product/service/market opportunity well.
 An advocate can do all presentations & calls without help of member of the project they are supporting.
 Only for tech and deep level business calls support can be called from the project.
+- Everyone can decide to split their commissions, this has nothing to do with the project which provides the commission.

-## Fix member of 1 or more circles
+## Permanent member of 1 or more circles

 - As a fixed member of a circle there can be a salary (optional) or payments for the contributions done.
 - Circle members receive the benefits of Bonus Tokens (basically our alternative to a stock option plan)